 It’s some time now since we began bringing these big-leafed beauties into our home.
 How’s yours holding up?

 The fiddle leaf fig has almost single-handedly changed the way we think about indoor plants with it’s sculptural, lush leaves and glossy glow.
-We think it’s time to come clean however and ask the tough question: Have you loved your fiddle leaf fig to death?
+Here’s how to grow, care for and maintain this beautiful plant to keep it in tip top condition.